twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/content-of-dhamma-talks-by-mogok-sayadaw%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  04-23 del covers of four books for the consideration of copyright 03-28 add & rev. proofread by bhante 03-26
+  06-08 Divided into three volumes(改分為三冊) & add cover for dhamma talk of mogok sayadaw's 04-23 del covers of four books for the consideration of copyright 03-28 add & rev. proofread by bhante 03-26
   02-06 rev. old: mistaken Size: B6